acolorado1/Lab1_7711_2023/README.md

 If you want to render your markdown into html for easier visualization, just press *knit* at the top in Rstudio.

 ## Practice

+Make sure to switch to the branch you created earlier.

 Open **Practice.R**.
 Each group will be assigned two problems, and each person should code the solution for one.